stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   My brain whirled; and where before I had attempted to explain things away, I now began to believe in the most abnormal and incredible wonders.
-The array of vital evidence was damnably vast and overwhelming; and the cool, scientific attitude of Akeley&mdash;an attitude removed as far as imaginable from the demented, the fanatical, the hysterical, or even the extravagantly speculative&mdash;had a tremendous effect on my thought and judgment.
+The array of vital evidence was damnably vast and overwhelming; and the cool, scientific attitude of Akeley--an attitude removed as far as imaginable from the demented, the fanatical, the hysterical, or even the extravagantly speculative--had a tremendous effect on my thought and judgment.
 By the time I laid the frightful letter aside I could understand the fears he had come to entertain, and was ready to do anything in my power to keep people away from those wild, haunted hills.
-Even now, when time has dulled the impression and made me half question my own experience and horrible doubts, there are things in that letter of Akeley&rsquo;s which I would not quote, or even form into words on paper.
-I am almost glad that the letter and record and photographs are gone now&mdash;and I wish, for reasons I shall soon make clear, that the new planet beyond Neptune had not been discovered.
+Even now, when time has dulled the impression and made me half question my own experience and horrible doubts, there are things in that letter of Akeley's which I would not quote, or even form into words on paper.
+I am almost glad that the letter and record and photographs are gone now--and I wish, for reasons I shall soon make clear, that the new planet beyond Neptune had not been discovered.